Aastra Technologies: History

 In 1983, Francis Shen and Hugh Scholaert bought an engineering consulting company, founding Aastra in Toronto in 1983.
 The company provided services to the defense industry.
 In 1993, the company started to specialise in telecommunications.
 Aastra went public in Canada in 1996.

 In 2000, Aastra acquired the assets of Nortel Networks Access Solutions Division including the rights to manufacture phones under the Nortel name.
 Then, in 2001, Aastra acquired Lucent Technologies' Digital Video business and Ericsson Cable Modem.
 Aastra acquired Nortel CVX & CSG Division in 2002 and the ASCOM PBX System Division in 2003.

 In 2005, 75% of Aastra Technologies' sales were made in Europe, following the purchase that year of the Germany-based the EADS Enterprise Telephony Business and the DeTeWe Telecommunication Systems business.
 Its other sales shares that year included 17% in the United States, and only 5% in Canada.

 In 2008, Aastra acquired the enterprise PBX division of Ericsson, best known for MD110/MX-ONE Telephony Switch.

 In January 2014, Mitel completed its acquisition of Aastra, which has been announced in November 2013.
 Mitel lists the fate of former Aastra products on its website.

-Awards

-In 2008, Aastra received Internet Telephony's Best of Show Award for 2007 for Best Large Enterprise Solution.